-The people of Ireland have long been known for having a certain way with words that is filled with wit and wisdom.
-We've also been known to be rather fond of drinking.
-It's only natural that the two come together and the results are some of the best drinking toasts you will hear.
+The Irish are known to have a witty way with words and we're also rather fond of drinking.
+It's only natural that these come together to create some of the best drinking toasts you will hear.

 01 of 08

 To St. Patrick!

 St. Patrick's Day is more than donning green shirts and drinking pints of green beer in the middle of March.
 The holiday has a purpose that is often overlooked during the parties and this toast reminds us of that in the most cunning way.

 Here’s a toasting to his health.

 Forget the good Saint Patrick

 Colleen is a very Irish name and for those who don't know, it means 'lass.'
 As you can imagine, this is a personal favorite and it's such a fun rhyme that embodies Ireland perfectly.

 "Here's to the land of the shamrock so green,

 Here's to each lad and his darlin' colleen,